SysAdminDk/Powershell/LAPS/readme.md

-Script to install and provide support for Legacy LAPS and the new Windows LAPS.
+Script to install and provide support for Legacy LAPS and Windows LAPS.